 - Refrigeration technology – refrigerated dehumidification equipment uses a series of cooling coils to condense moisture from the air.

 - Desiccant technology – Desiccantdehumfication equipment use a dry chemical to extract moisture from the air.

 Desiccant dehumidifiers are the new brand in drying technologies.
-Designed to for both commericial and residential use.
-When installing a dehumification system in any building there are a lot of factors to consider including :
+Designed for both commercial and residential use.
+When installing a dehumidification system in any building there are a lot of factors to consider including :